status-im/swarms/ideas/034-react-native-qt/log.md

 ## Logfile

+### 2018-06-05
+- Decision to pause this swarm.
+The work to be continued in Desktop swarm.

 ### 2018-05-25
 - TextInput enchancements: Support of keyboard modifiers keys, newline character.
 (Volodymyr)
 - patch-package node.js tool is used to automate patching of 3rd party node modules on `npm install`.
 (Max)